nrwl/nx/docs/shared/recipes/tips-n-tricks/migrating-to-flat-eslint.md

 For additional details, head over to their [official blog post](https://eslint.org/blog/2022/08/new-config-system-part-2/).

-Since version 16.7.0, Nx supports usage of flat config in the [@nx/linter:eslint](/packages/linter/executors/eslint) executor and `@nx/*` generators and provides an automated config conversion from `.eslintrc.json` config files.
+Since version 16.7.0, Nx supports the usage of flat config in the [@nx/linter:eslint](/packages/linter/executors/eslint) executor and `@nx/*` generators, and provides an automated config conversion from `.eslintrc.json` config files.

 ## Converting workspace from .eslintrc.json to flat config